Gexkill/sweng2/RASD/src/index.md

 * Taxi drivers answer all types of demands in less than 5 minutes.
 * The client pays the taxi driver directly for each commission.
 * A taxi can be in only one zone at the same time and this is the real zone.
-* client make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?**
+* Client make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?**
 * When a new taxi driver joins in the taxi company the taxi company registers him in the information system.
 Analogously when a taxi driver exits from the company, the company deletes him from the information system.
-* The taxi arrives at start point with max 30 minutes of delay
+* The taxi arrives at start point with max 30 minutes of delay.
-* Start zone may be different from end zone
+* Start zone may be different from end zone.
-* The old system works properly without problems
+* The old system works properly without problems.
+* If a queue is empty, a taxi joins in this queue in max 15 minutes.

 ##Glossary
 * Client: he is a client of the service.
 He should insert each time he performs a request/reservation the following information